fmtlib/fmt/README.rst

 FastFormat
 ~~~~~~~~~~

-This is an interesting library which is fast, safe and has positional arguments.
+This is an interesting library that is fast, safe, and has positional arguments.
 However, it has significant limitations, citing its author:

     Three features that have no hope of being accommodated within the